Supply and Contract Opportunities

 As our Delivery Partner, CSIX will supplement the Green Line team in support of delivering Phase 1 across a range of project functions, including commercial management, technical support, project controls, and construction management.
 CSIX Partners bring extensive technical and commercial expertise in complex megaprojects with an ability to scale resources based on project needs and phasing.

-LRV procurement
+LRV Procurement

 The Green Line LRT will run low floor light rail vehicles (LRVs) as they offer a sleek modern design and enhanced benefits including improved accessibility, increased capacity per train, enhanced safety and a smaller footprint for station structure than the existing high floor system used on the Red and Blue Lines.
 The City will procure an LRV supplier to design, test, supply, deliver and commission 28 low floor LRVs and provide support services to keep the LRVs operational for the Green Line LRT.